Ta'zieh: Animals in the tradition

-Ta'zīya in South Asia
+Ta'zīya around the world

-Shia Muslims take out a Ta'zieh (locally spelled as Ta'zīya, Tazia, Tabut or Taboot) procession on day of Ashura in South Asia.
+Shia Muslims organise a Ta'zieh (locally spelled as Ta'zīya, Tazia, Tabut or Taboot) procession on the day of Ashura in South Asia.

 The artwork is a colorfully painted bamboo and paper mausoleum.
-This ritual procession is also observed by south Asian Muslims throughout present-day India, Pakistan and Bangladesh as well as in countries with large historical South Asian diaspora communities established during the 19th century by indentured labourers to British, Dutch and French colonies.
+This ritual procession is also observed by South Asian Muslims throughout present-day India, Pakistan and Bangladesh, as well as in countries with large historical South Asian diaspora communities established during the 19th century by indentured labourers to British, Dutch and French colonies.
 Notable regions outside of South Asia where such processions are performed include: